-Skateboarding is as popular as ever and is estimated to be a $4.8 billion industry; that’s a lot of money for a sport that’s built on a plank of wood with wheels.
-Apparently, more than 11 million people skateboard regularly and of that number over 90% are 24 years old and younger.
+Skateboarding is as popular as ever and is estimated to be a $4.8 billion industry.
+More than 11 million people skateboard regularly and of that number over 90% are 24 years old and younger.
 This means young adults and kids (or rather kids’ parents) are spending a small a fortune on the sport.

 While skateboards are accessible to most people, with some selling for as little as $20, it’s the accessories that add to the costs.
 In 2014 the average pair of skateboarding shoes cost around $45 and according to some reports, more than 40% of skaters insist on having all the gear.

 The Anatomy of a Skateboard

 A skateboard may look quite simple in design and materials, but there is more to it than that.
 It comprises of:

 The deck is the board, the part you stand on and is made of multi-ply wood.
 The average length is around 32 inches and the width between 7.5 and 8 inches, but the measurements can vary.